Enso21/Stories/docs/markdown/the-questionnaire.md

     * What's your favorite aesthetic?
 (Charlotte D.)
 51. Worst exam ever at Cornell (or other college)?
 (Shuyu C.)
 52. If a meteor hits Earth in an hour, what would you do?
 (Tony C.)
-53. Go-to fun fact about yourself? (?)
+53. Go-to fun fact about yourself?
+(Albert X.)
 54. If you could have any animal for a pet, disregarding any maintainence costs of safety concerns, what would you get?
 (Jiho C.)
 55. What's a life event that you think everyone should go through?
 (Charlotte D.)
 56. / 56.5